-Selecting this menu connects the phone to the network and loads the t-zones homepage.
-You can also press the weight that the expression was also press that the t-zones browser.
+Selecting this menu connects the phone to the network and loads the t-zones homepage of the Wireless Web service provider.
+You can also press the 2 key in Idle mode to launch the t-zones browser.

 The content of the t-zones startup homepage depends on your Wireless Web service provider.
 To scroll through the screen, use the Up and Down keys.